-More often than not, wedding receptions take place in low light that translates to poor camera performance.
-Even if you use it only occasionally for capturing people on the dance floor, it really isn’t that intrusive, and it makes a huge difference.
+Wedding receptions often take place in low light, which also often translates to poor camera performance.
+Even if you use it only occasionally to capture people on the dance floor, it isn’t that intrusive and makes a huge difference.

-This is something I don’t always use, but sometimes I can’t do without it.
-This comes in handy when you need to do guest interviews and don’t have a well-lighted place to stage them.
-It looks better than a camera light, and it saves you on battery power.
+This is something professionals don’t always use, but sometimes it can make a world of difference.
+A hot light with a stand can come in handy when you need to do guest interviews and don’t have a well-lighted place to stage them.
+It looks better than a camera light and saves battery power.

 Most of the time it gets really noisy when conducting guest interviews, and sometimes the only place to do them is right next to the dance floor.
 Having a good close-range mic cuts out almost all of the ambient noise and isolates what the interviewee is saying.

 If you plan on going out and selling yourself and making money, you first need something to sell.
-When I first got into shooting weddings, I offered a reduced rate to friends and family who were getting married.
-This allowed me to get valuable experience and develop a portfolio at the same time.
-You want to be careful not to give away your services free.
+When starting out, you may want to consider offering a reduced rate to friends and family who are getting married.
+This can help you get valuable experience and develop a portfolio simultaneously.
+However, you want to be careful not to give away your services for free.
 It cheapens the product in the eyes of the client, and it may set an unwanted precedent among your peers.
 We’ll talk more about pricing.

 When you have a few weddings under your belt, it’s time to make a demo reel.
-One of the biggest mistakes I see aspiring videographers make when showing their work is they show too much.
-Let’s be honest: a wedding video is about 95 percent boring unless you’re in it or you know the people in it.
+One of the biggest mistakes aspiring videographers makes when showing their work is they show too much.
+Let’s be honest; a wedding video is about 95 percent boring unless you’re in it or you know the people in it.
 The last thing you want to do is to bore a potential client with someone else’s wedding video.
 When people are shopping around for a videographer for their wedding, they will be looking for someone who captures key points from the day and does it with style.
 So take the best of the best from each of your weddings and edit them together in a two- to three-minute reel.
-Once you’ve done enough weddings, you can put together a demo DVD that contains a full ceremony, reception, love story, etc. from three or four different weddings for clients who want to see more.
+Once you’ve done enough weddings, you can put together a demo that contains an entire ceremony, reception and love story from three or four different weddings for clients who want to see more.

 One of the most effective ways to get yourself out there is to participate in Bridal Shows.
-This gives you the opportunity to put yourself directly in contact with potential clients and show off what you can do first hand.
-Maybe even spend a little money and pass out something cool like a light-up pen or a mini DVD with your demo reel on it.
+This gives you the opportunity to put yourself directly in contact with potential clients and show off what you can do firsthand.

 Finally, try getting your info displayed at bridal retailers and wedding venues.
 Often the establishments are happy to let you display your stuff for free.
 You can even offer a little referral incentive.

 One of the best resources you will have is other wedding professionals.
 As you get established as a wedding videographer, you will start to get to know other wedding vendors as well.
 Make a special effort to get to know and become good friends with these people.
-I can’t tell you how many weddings I book just by referrals from other wedding professionals.
-So get out there and network, go to the social events, mixers, fairs, open houses, whatever.
-Just get out there!
+You will find that many wedding bookings can come from referrals from other wedding professionals.
+So get out there and network, go to social events, mixers, fairs, open houses, whatever.

 As you are building your wedding video business, the last thing you want is a reputation of being hard to work with.
 Flexibility is a must in this business.
 While filming a wedding, expect plans to change, schedules to fall behind and brides to get stressed.
 You can set yourself apart by being helpful and easy to work with.
 This goes a long way, especially when it comes time for the bride to recommend you to her friends.

-When people think of wedding video, oftentimes their only experience is seeing a poorly-done video by a friend or relative.
+When people think of wedding videos, oftentimes, their only experience with them is watching a poorly-done video shot by a friend or relative.
 Part of your challenge is to re-educate those potential clients on how a good video can and will look.
 When talking to an apprehensive client about an upcoming wedding, don’t be afraid to get aggressive and insist that they take the time to look at your work.
 Explain that they need to see a wedding video done the right way before they make their decision.
 You may feel like a salesperson, but that’s OK, because you are.

 A major key to being and remaining successful is to stay up on current technology, style and technique.
-I spend at least three hours a week reading tutorials, trying new software and playing with new ideas and techniques.
 Not only does it keep you current, it also gives fresh inspiration and keeps your job fun.